tc-ca/alexa-gc-recalls/README.md

+## Project Overview

 **alexa-gc-recalls** is a research project exploring how government services can be provided through voice interface.

+## Origin

+This project got its start through the Government’s OneGC Program Office which hosted an Alexa proof-of-concept for period of two weeks.

+## Data Source

-The skill uses [Open Data API](https://open.canada.ca/data/en/dataset/1ec92326-47ef-4110-b7ca-959fab03f96d) to retrive vehicle recall information which can be query by users through Alexa.
+This Skill leverages [Open Data API](https://open.canada.ca/data/en/dataset/1ec92326-47ef-4110-b7ca-959fab03f96d) to retrieve vehicle recall information which can be query by users through Alexa.

-### Example Phrases
+## Example Phrases
 - "Alexa find my recalls"